0victor0/pyping2/README.md

 ###Install

-Install the library with `python setup.py install`.
+After download, from the install directory, install the library with `python setup.py install`.

 ###From the CLI